ttreeagency/JsonApi/Documentation/basics/validators.md

 $ php artisan make:json-api:validators <resource-type> [<api>]
 ```

-> The same validators class is used for both Eloquent and generic resources.
+> The same validators class is used for both Doctrine and generic resources.

 This will generate the following: